rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 ```

 Resource Quotas:
-To restrict the total amount of resouces that can be consumed by applications
+To restrict the total amount of resources that can be consumed by applications
 deployed in the cluster, we use quotas at a namespace level using the definition
 file.